-What, a brand new Polar M200 waiting to be opened?
-There's nothing more irresistible than "deflowering" a brand new box.
+What do you mean, a brand new Polar M200 waiting to be opened?
+There is nothing more irresistible than "unboxing" a brand new box.

 But before you do, there's always time to take a look at everything this Polar M200 can do.
 It's cheap, but that doesn't mean it doesn't include notifications, has GPS, is waterproof or sleep monitors.
 It's even Strava compatible.
 It's all clearly highlighted on the back.